CleverTap/clevertap-geofence-ios/README.md

 **2.** In your `Info.plist` file, add the following keys -
   - `NSLocationAlwaysAndWhenInUseUsageDescription` also known as `Privacy - Location Always and When In Use Usage Description`
-   This is a key which accepts a String description to be used by iOS while requesting Location permission from user.
+   This is a key that accepts a String description to be used by iOS while requesting Location permission from the user.

-  - `NSLocationWhenInUseUsageDescription` also known as `Privacy - Location When In Use Usage Description` This is a key which accepts a String description to be used by iOS while requesting Location permission from user.
+  - `NSLocationWhenInUseUsageDescription` also known as `Privacy - Location When In Use Usage Description` This is a key that accepts a String description to be used by iOS while requesting Location permission from the user.

-  - `UIBackgroundModes` also known as `Required background modes` This is a key which accepts an Array of items.
+  - `UIBackgroundModes` also known as `Required background modes` This is a key that accepts an Array of items.
 This should include the `location` also known as `App registers for location updates` item to enable Background Location monitoring.

   *For iOS 11 only*: If your app targets iOS 11 then along with the above mentioned 3 Info.plist keys, the following key is also required.
-If your app target is iOS 12 or above, following is not required -
+If your app target is iOS 12 or above, the following is not required -
-  - `NSLocationAlwaysUsageDescription` also know as `Privacy - Location Always Usage Description` This is a key which accepts a String description to be used by iOS while requesting Location permission from user.
+  - `NSLocationAlwaysUsageDescription` also know as `Privacy - Location Always Usage Description` This is a key that accepts a String description to be used by iOS while requesting Location permission from the user.
 Only required for iOS 11.

   Following is an example of all the Info.plist keys in Source Code format -